HEIG-EDIT/edit/backend/README.md

 ## How to run backend locally

-Copy the .env file inside the ./backend folder.
+Copy the .env file for local execution (call it simply `.env`) inside the`./backend` folder.
+From the teminal where you will run the following commands, go into the `./backend` folder.

 Run:
 ```bash
 docker compose up
 ```
 This will create, with docker, a local instance of the postgres database and of the S3 service using Localstack.
 The S3-compatible endpoint will be available at: `http://localhost:4566`.
 Running this command will also seed Localstack.

+If this command doesn't work, it is very likely because the `./backend/localstack-init/init-s3.sh` file is using the wrong end of file.
+In visual studio code, you can change it from CRLF to LF within the user interface, down on the right.

 ### 1. Check creation of a test bucket